rohitmodi07/springboot-react/README.md

-Employee Resignation Portal :--- added swagger as well for easy access and testing
+Project Name  :---- Employee Resignation Portal

+About Project :----

 Employee Resignation project is based on React js and springboot, this project can be used by anyone who wants to develop a resignation application for learning purpose or for their organization, this project can provide a proper start and based on the requirement can be enhanced easily, it also has email functionality.